 Employees who comply with the Driver Safety Program receive the

-certificate of completion from Safety.
+to the Certificate.
 Many insurance companies offer

 rate discounts for completing a defensive driver training course.

 - In the event of an accident while driving on university business

 in a personal vehicle: